 The above statistics are disturbing and underscore the significance in the review process of a motorcycle case.
 When analyzing motorcycle accident cases there are a litany of factors that can contribute to the accident.
 Some factors include weather conditions, lane splitting, traffic conditions, speed limitations, and vehicle defects.
 All of the factors above can have a major impact on a plaintiff’s case.

 If you have suffered a personal injury as a result of a motorcycle accident we welcome you to contact our firm for a free case evaluation.
-At Givens Givens Sparks we represent motorcycle accident victims on a contingency fee basis which means our client have no upfront costs and we only earn a fee in the event of a successful case.
+At Robert Sparks Attorneys we represent motorcycle accident victims on a contingency fee basis which means our client have no upfront costs and we only earn a fee in the event of a successful case.